xinshuoweng/AB3DMOT/README.md

 $ python main.py ped_3d_det_test
 $ python main.py cyc_3d_det_test
 ```
-The results will be saved to "./results" folder.
-In details, results in ./results/data folder follows the format of KITTI MOT challenge (format definition can be found in the tracking development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_tracking.php), which are used for MOT evaluation.
-Results in ./results/trk_withid folder follows the format of KITTI 3D Detection challenge except that we add an ID at the last column.
-This folder is used for visualization.
+Then, the results will be saved to "./results" folder.
+In details, results in "./results/data" folder are used for MOT evaluation, which follow the format of the KITTI Multi-Object Tracking challenge (format definition can be found in the tracking development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_tracking.php).
+On the other hand, Results in ./results/trk_withid folder are used for visualization only, which follow the format of KITTI 3D Detection challenge except that we add an ID at the last column.

 Note that, please run the code when the CPU is not occupied by other programs otherwise you might not achieve similar speed as reported in our paper.